Governor signs Medicaid transformation bill; new format projected to start in July 2021

 A Medicaid transformation initiative five years in the making has received final clearance from Gov. Roy Cooper.

-Now comes the hard part, particularly launching the statewide prepaid health plans by July 1, 2021, for a potential 1.6 million North Carolina participants.
+Now comes the hard part, particularly launching the statewide prepaid health plans, or PHPs, by July 1, 2021, for a potential 1.6 million North Carolina participants.

 Cooper signed Senate Bill 808 into law Thursday.